Nekroze/AnorakPack/README.md

  - Review if turretmod is unbalancing
  - Ensure ProSthetics mod works with current config changes
  - Find some kind of trading/vending mod
- - Review item transport methods for redundencies
+ - Review item transport methods for redundancies
- - See if MultiMine can work on tree's with treecapitator
+ - Change MultiMine excludes to TreeCapitator tools rather then Wood types
  - Make sure treecapitator works on all appropriate tools

 Changelog